Kamila-Min/assembler/README.md

 # assembler
-Assignments written in assembly language for the 2nd semester
+Assignments written in assembly language during the 2nd semester